 The Northern long-eared myotis is a species of bat.
 They use echolocation to navigate while flying.
 Their color varies from yellowish-light brown to black, and they measure about 8.6 cm and weigh from 5 to 8 g.

 This insectivore eats mostly moths, beetles, flies, and leafhoppers.
 They live in boreal forests (taiga) in the eastern, central part of North America.
 Their lifespan is about 18.5 years.
 They are an endangered species due to a sickness that is killing the species.

-The population of the Northern long-eared myotis is decreasing due to logging and wood harvesting and recreation activities by humans into their habitat.
+The Northern long-eared myotis population is decreasing due to logging and wood harvesting, and recreation activities by humans into their habitat.